skovaka/UNCALLED/README.md

 [HDF5](https://www.hdfgroup.org/downloads/hdf5/) must be installed.
 Libraries and headers should be in system paths (ie `$LD_LIBRARY_PATH` and `$CPATH` respectively), or specified by running `python setup.py build_ext --library-dirs <hdf5-location>/lib --include-dirs <hdf5-location>/include` prior to installation.

-The use of ReadUntil currently requires an ONT developer licence.
-Contact [ONT support](https://nanoporetech.com/contact) for more information.
-UNCALLED must then be installed into the MinKNOW environment alongside the ReadUntil API, using the same command specified in the ReadUntil API private GitHub repository.

 We recommend running on a Linux machine.
 UNCALLED has been successfully installed and run on Mac computers, but real-time ReadUntil has not been tested on a Mac.
 Installing UNCALLED has not been attempted on Windows.